SD-Cart JR: MMC/SD card reader cartridge for PCjrContents

 Since the cards communicate serially (SPI), I used a pair of shift registers (one for transmitting to the card and

-another for receiving) to performe parallel/serial conversion in the hope of getting better performance by
+another for receiving) to perform parallel/serial conversion in the hope of getting better performance by

 exchanging full bytes with the PCjr...